goldenguy00/ror2skillsplusplus/README.md

 By default all characters will be enabled for Skills++.
 The enable command is there to re-enable a survivor if the conflict no longer exists.

+## Modded characters

+- Rob's [Aatrox](https://thunderstore.io/package/rob/Aatrox/).
+Go check it out and give it some love!

 ## Feedback and bug reports